JellyRollJunior/leet-code-journal/README.md

  - Questions where I had to look at the answer to get a good time complexity marked *

 # Starting Again 08/06/2022

+Non Blind 75

+Easy

+Array
+* 88 - Merge Sorted Arrays
+    * Pretty neat question.
+Go from the back vs the front sometimes can be useful nomesayin

 Blind 75 Tracker

 NOTES: